Want to get involved in the sustainable fashion movement but are not sure how?

-As a customer and a previous employee within the fashion retail industry I encourage everyone to ask these questions.
+As a customer and an ex-employee within the fashion retail industry I encourage everyone to ask these questions.
 If we put pressure on our favourite brands, buyers put pressure on their manufacturers and agents, eventually the industry will become transparent.
-Without us asking these questions, the industry will carry on for another twenty years without changing and the lives of textile industry workers will be negatively affected.
+Without us asking these questions, the Fashion Industry will carry on for another twenty years without changing and the lives of textile industry workers will be negatively affected.

 To find out how you can get involved, go to the Fashion Revolution website.
 Fashion Revolution was set up in 2013 in response to the Rana Plaza disaster where 1138 People lost their lives whilst working within the textile industry.
 For six years they have been campaigning for better working conditions for textile industry workers.
 Their week long campaign, #whomademyclothes runs every April to mark the anniversary of the disaster.
-This is the second year of the Future Learn course and there is still time to join, Find out more here.
+This was the second year of the Future Learn course and I think they will run it again, Find out more here.

 The fabrics I sell at Olive Road London are vintage and pre-loved.
 It is common for me to source fabrics without any labelling and I make an educated guess at the composition.
 I don’t know when or where they were made or by who and therefore cannot check if the textile workers were fairly treated.
 By selling vintage fabrics I am addressing another issue within the fashion industry – textile waste.
 Textiles are discarded as soon as they are cut into shapes to make our clothes, short lengths are discarded by large manufacturers known as dead stock.
 I source and refresh these fabrics so you can reuse them, recycle them into a new garment or soft furnishings.
 Recycling what we already have prevents textiles from reaching landfill and taking decades to degrade.